slalombuild/terraform-atmos-accelerator/README.md

 1. Build a community of maintainers and contributors for as long as the accelerator remains useful
 1. Manage vulnerabilities to improve the overall security posture of solutions based on the accelerator

+## 🤔 When to use the terraform accelerator (or not)

+This accelerator is best suited for:

+* Managing multiple environments on a medium/large/enterprise scale
+* Multi-region cloud deployments
+* Hybrid (multi-cloud) deployments
+* Terraform automation and collaboration, to enable team autonomy and enable multiple teams to own infrastructure

+When you should pass on this accelerator:

+* If you need to use Terraform Cloud as a backend (atmos doesn't support it yet)
+* If your terraform is very simple and likely won't grow in complexity

 ## 🚀 Setup

 See the [Getting started](docs/GETTING-STARTED.md) docs for complete instructions on how to use this accelerator.